-Our course is situated in Barry County, Michigan, an easy drive from Grand Rapids, Kalamazoo or Battle Creek.
+Our course is situated in Barry County, Michigan, central to Grand Rapids, Kalamazoo, and Battle Creek.
 Barry County is unique in its terrain and rural nature.
 There are no freeways in Barry County, instead we have the picturesque Thornapple River.
 Traffic counts are low.
 You will see plenty of lakes and rolling hills.

-The course consists of 3 loops, all on paved roads, and with very few stretches of state highway.
+The course consists of two loops, all on paved roads, with very few stretches of state highway.

-Each time you complete a loop, the facilities of Thornapple Kellogg Middle School, are available.
+Each time you complete a loop, the facilities of the Thornapple Kellogg Schools are available.
 Many riders bring a support person or team to help them cope with the rigors of ultra cycling.

 The ride concludes at 8:00 am on Sunday.
-You will turn in your backtags for scoring, followed by a free breakfast from Subway, a door prize drawing, and our awards ceremony.
-Before noon, everyone has departed for a well-earned rest.
+Before the awards ceremony at 8:30, there’s the free breakfast for riders and a door prize drawing.
+By about 10:00am, everyone has departed for a well-earned rest.